vomanc/OSINTUS/README.md

-# OSINTUS version 1.1
+# OSINTUS version 2.0
 ## Description
-This application allows you to get various information about the IP, URL, MAC address, domain, check access to the resource in different countries by http, ping, tcp/udp,dns
+This application allows you to get various information about the IP, URL, MAC address, domain, check access to the resource in different countries by http, ping, tcp/udp,dns.
+Checks suspicious files for malicious code.
+Tested on Ubuntu 22.04, Kali 2023.2, python 3.10+.

+OSINTUS is written entirely in Python, with no dependencies to external libraries.

 ## Features
 * Determine the manufacturer and location by mac address
 * Get an IP address report and information about him
+* Get information about a file by hash
+* Retrieve information about a file
 * Detects dangerous IP addresses
-* Scan URL
+* Scan URL and files
 ___
 ### Installation method and run
     git clone https://github.com/vomanc/OSINTUS.git